Severe Thunderstorm Warning issued for El Paso by NWS - NewsBreak

 Severe Thunderstorm Warning issued for El Paso by NWS

-Effective: 2021-09-14 15:55:00 MDT Expires: 2021-09-14 16:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: El Paso A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM MDT FOR SOUTHEASTERN EL PASO COUNTY At 355 PM MDT, a severe thunderstorm was located near Ellicott, or 21 miles east of Colorado Springs, moving southeast at 20 mph.
-HAZARD...60 mph wind gusts and half dollar size hail.
-SOURCE...Public.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Truckton.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Effective: 2021-09-14 14:33:00 MDT Expires: 2021-09-14 15:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: El Paso The National Weather Service in Pueblo has issued a * Severe Thunderstorm Warning for North central El Paso County in east central Colorado * Until 300 PM MDT. * At 233 PM MDT, a severe thunderstorm was located near Black Forest, or 15 miles north of Colorado Springs, moving southeast at 20 mph.
+HAZARD...Quarter size hail.
+SOURCE...Radar indicated.
+IMPACT...Damage to vehicles is expected. * This severe thunderstorm will be near Black Forest around 245 PM MDT.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0